-A user issues one of two kinds of logon requests: SSO service-initiated or application-initiated.20 After the user authenticates to the SSO, the user receives proof of their authentication via an assertion that is then passed to an application for access.
+A user issues one of two kinds of logon requests: SSO service-initiated or application-initiated.25 After the user authenticates to the SSO, the user receives proof of their authentication via an assertion that is passed to an application for access.

-• SSO Service Initiated: A user visits the SSO or Cloud Identity service's logon portal directly to select an application to access.
+- SSO Service-Initiated: A user visits the SSO or Cloud Identity service's logon portal directly to select an application to access. - Application-Initiated: A user visits an SSO-managed application's user portal and is redirected to the SSO or Cloud Identity service to complete authentication and authorization checks.